xTunner/frontend/docs/continuous-deployment-with-amazon-codedeploy.md

 ## Getting Started with CodeDeploy on CircleCI

+AWS CodeDeploy is a deployment system that enables developers to automate the deployment of applications to EC2 instances, and to update the applications as required.

 ### AWS infrastructure
 The first step to continuous deployment with CodeDeploy is setting up your EC2 instances, tagging them so you can define deployment groups, installing the